The Ultimate Everglades National Park Travel Guide

 If you can, plan your trip for early February when Everglades City hosts its annual Everglades Seafood Festival.
 Its post-Irma resilience was on full display in 2018 as more than 60,000 people descended to show their support and eat local seafood of every variety while enjoying the live local music.

 If you fly into Orlando, stop by Eatonville, a town founded by African Americans at the turn of the 19th century and now consumed by Orlando’s sprawl.
 It’s the site of the writer Zora Neale Hurston’s acclaimed novel Their Eyes Were Watching God, which has many scenes set in the Everglades and chronicles the 1928 hurricane, during which the banks of Lake Okeechobee overflowed into the Glades, killing 2,500 Floridians, including many poor African Americans.
 Like Stoneman’s The Everglades, Hurston’s novel should be read in advance of any visit to the Glades.
-Popular attractions include the Zora Neale Hurston National Museum of Fine Arts and, in late January, the popular Zora Festival, which is in its 30th year.
+Popular attractions include the Zora Neale Hurston National Museum of Fine Arts and, in late January, the popular Zora Festival, which has been celebrated for more than 30 years.